ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/chronic_kidney_disease/index.rst

 Assumptions and Limitations
 +++++++++++++++++++++++++++

-Presently, we are using prevalence for each stage of CKD to assign the each person in the population a CKD severity state.
+- Presently, we are using prevalence for each stage of CKD to assign the each person in the population a CKD severity state.
 We are assuming (for now) that there is no transition between states.
 As a result, we should expect the prevalence for early stage CKD to swell as the simulation runs, since there is nowhere for these new incident cases to go.
 If we had remission (which is actually the term used for "progression") rates, we could use these as inter-stage incidence rates.

+- Simulants are in each disease state longer than they should be, compared to GBD 2017.

+- This model effects other models – disability weights, excess mortality weight for each state, cause specific mortality rate

 Cause Model Diagram
 -------------------